Microblading top technical skills: STRETCH, ANGLE AND SLOW-FLOW

 In this article, I will share my top 6 technical skills that artists must work at through endless repetition in order to master microblading.

 Hands-down the most important factor in getting great strokes is making great stretches.
 The key to getting a proper stretch is to flatten the skin in 3 opposing directions.
 This is called a 3-point stretch.
 The stretching hand (the hand without tool) should be placed strategically along the client’s forehead to pin the skin down and spread it apart in small, taut stretches.
 This forms 2 of the 3 points.
-Now, at the same time, the pinky of working hand must stretch in an opposing direction to complete the 3-point stretch.
+Now, at the same time, the pinky of the working hand must stretch in an opposing direction to complete the 3-point stretch.
 Just when you think you can’t get the skin any flatter, you’re almost there.
 Remember, when the skin is flat, the stroke will be clean since the surface is void of wrinkles and bounce.

-3. Read the skin
+3. Read The Skin

-In my experience, skin comes in 4 thickness varieties: super-thin, thin, regular and thick.
-You need to understand the tolerance level of the skin to understand it’s breaking point.
+In my experience, the skin comes in 4 thickness varieties: super-thin, thin, regular and thick.
+You need to understand the tolerance level of the skin to understand its breaking point.
 This knowledge will be gained through experience and will help you to understand the proper depth in which to microblade.
-Imagine two scenarios: slicing a tissue paper and slicing paper towel.
-When you become familiar working with different skin types, you start to understand if you need to treat your canvas like a tissue paper or a paper towel.
+Imagine two scenarios: slicing tissue paper and slicing paper towel.
+When you become familiar with working with different skin types, you start to understand if you need to treat your canvas like a tissue paper or a paper towel.
 Knowing the skin and microblading to the tolerance level of that skin type will help you microblade to the proper level without overworking the skin.
 Less trauma = better results.

 In microblading, the tortoise always wins.
 It’s very important to use a slow, steady and consistent pace.
-Not only should you concentrate on making each stroke slowly, you should be acutely aware of the pace of the entire procedure.
+Not only should you concentrate on making each stroke slowly, but you should also be acutely aware of the pace of the entire procedure.
 Don’t get caught up in a speed trap and accelerate your work as you progress as your results will suffer.
 With each case, you will encounter challenges like bleeding, lax skin, or thick patches of hair and the best way to deal with these challenges is to work at a slow consistent pace.
 When you stroke slowly, you will work with more precision and overcome these types of obstacles.
 Focus on making each stroke count.
 Remember, slow and steady wins the race.

 It’s important to finish each stroke evenly with the same speed and pressure.
 You never want to use two (or more) strokes to represent a single strand.
 Some strokes will be longer than others so make sure you finish each one and follow through.
 Take your time here and work slowly to be consistent and precise.